Autumn (rapper)

-Benjamin Clarence Phillips Jr. (formerly TrapGodBenji) (born June 24, 1997), known professionally as Autumn (stylized as Autumn!), is an American rapper and record producer.
+Benjamin Clarence Phillips Jr. (born June 24, 1997), known professionally as Autumn (stylized as Autumn!), formerly TrapGodBenji, is an American rapper and record producer.
 He is best known for popularizing the hip hop microgenre pluggnb, alongside Victor Victor Worldwide labelmate Summrs, and Texas rapper Kankan.

 Personal life

 Benjamin Clarence Phillips Jr. was born in Lafayette, Louisiana, where he grew up in poverty.
 He lived with his grandmother, great-grandfather, siblings, and cousins in a crowded house until he was five.
-He attended Lafayette High School (Louisiana) and graduated in 2015.
+He attended Lafayette High School and graduated in 2015.

+In a 2022 interview, Phillips revealed that he had gone to college for a brief period of time before dropping out.

+Phillips’s dating life has stayed mostly under the radar; however, in 2020, he was in a public relationship with fellow rapper Bktherula.

+In 2020-2021, Phillips was close with his music collective SlayWorld, featuring artists like Summrs, a friend of Philips before Slayworld; Kankan, a Texas rapper he later fell out with; and Goonie, founder of SlayWorld.

+Phillips does vlogs on YouTube under the name "Ibecrashingalot".
+Phillips is close with his manager Saweb and fellow Atlanta vlogger Quan.